r-ss/simple_ping_respond/README.md

 # simple_ping_respond

-utility to jusd respond to incoming ping request
+utility to respond to incoming ping request